 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

-Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
+Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, occupational therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
 For patients treated for a sarcoma in an arm or leg, a rehabilitation program after surgery or radiation therapy can help them regain or maintain limb function.
 Range-of-motion exercises, strengthening exercises, and a program to reduce lymphedema may be recommended.
 A rehabilitation medicine specialist can help patients receive the most appropriate rehabilitation after treatment.
 The majority of patients with a sarcoma in an arm or leg can be successfully treated and maintain good limb function.
 However, when treatment included amputation, services that provide artificial limbs, called prosthetics, and additional mental health support can help manage the adjustment to life following the loss of a limb.
 Learn more about cancer rehabilitation.

 Learn more about the importance of follow-up care.